aptos-labs/aptos-core/developer-docs-site/docs/index.md

 ## Connect to Aptos networks

-Aptos offers a local testnet and online devnet and testnet, with mainnet on the way.
+Aptos offers running a local testnet, as well as using the shared devnet and testnet, with mainnet on the way.
 See the [System Integrators Guide](guides/system-integrators-guide.md#networks) for a summary of the available networks and the means to connect to them.

 :::tip Aptos Devnet Resets
 The Aptos devnet is reset every Thursday.
 See the latest updates in Aptos [Discord][discord].